Micro Instrumentation and Telemetry Systems: Clones

 The IMSAI 8080, the first "clone" of the Altair computer, was released in December 1975.
 It corrected many shortcomings of the original Altair 8800 by providing a larger power supply, a 22 slot motherboard, and easier wiring of the front panel.
 Ed Roberts reviewed the IMSAI in his April 1976 column in Computer Notes, and agreed that the IMSAI was in some ways better than the original Altair.
 Roberts also pointed out that the new Altair 8800B was superior to the IMSAI 8080 and the upgraded Altair 8800A fixed the same issues that the IMSAI did.

 Altair computers were only available from the 20 or so authorized Altair computer dealers, but the IMSAI 8080, Processor Technology Sol and many other clones were sold by hundreds of newly opening computer stores.

 The S-100 bus was used throughout the 1980s until it was overtaken by the IBM PC ISA bus.
 Seattle Computer Products (SCP) was a manufacturer of S-100 memory boards.
 The company's engineer, Tim Paterson, designed an Intel 8086 CPU system on two S-100 boards in 1979.
 Microsoft, then in nearby Bellevue, Washington, used the prototype machine to test their 8086 version of BASIC.
 Digital Research had promised to deliver an 8086 version of their CP/M operating system by December 1979 but missed that date.
-SCP needed a disk operating system to sell its 8086 products so Patterson wrote QDOS, a "Quick and Dirty Operating System" in three months.
+SCP needed a disk operating system to sell its 8086 products so Paterson wrote QDOS, a "Quick and Dirty Operating System" in three months.
 Microsoft would later purchase QDOS from SCP for $50,000 and use it as the basis for the IBM PC DOS.